jeonghanlee/zoom-update/README.md

 make update
 ```

+If one has the downloaded zoom installation file locally, the rule triggers an additional rule `make backup`.
+This backup rule renames the exist installation file with an extracted version number suffix, for example, zoom_amd64.deb_v5.3.469451.0927.
+If the same version file exists, it will overwrite it.
+In case, the latest version doesn't work, use this backup file to recover it.
 Note that the above command will stop a running zoom if it is.

 ## Rules